SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 }
 ```

-However official recommendations in the documentation say to prepend local names of providers with the namespace.
+However [the official recommendation in the documentation](https://www.terraform.io/language/providers/requirements#:~:text=When%20this%20happens%2C%20we%20recommend%20combining%20each%20provider%27s%20namespace%20with%20its%20type%20name%20to%20produce%20compound%20local%20names%20with%20a%20dash) is to prepend local names of providers with the namespace.
 This would have the advantage of not assuming that contributors to your configuration have knowledge about preferred/non-preferred local names and would help avoid mistakes.
 It's your call!

 In summary, here are the defaults/assumptions affecting the configuration above:
 - download source